Early Marriage And Girl-Child Dev

 Early marriage has become a problem affecting many nations, cultures, religion and ethnic groups.

 In early marriage, the girl-child is always the one to suffer the consequences because it is associated with many problems.
-In most cases the partner, that is the man is usually older and more experienced.
+In most cases the partner, that is the man, is usually older and more experienced.
 In the first place, she may not have completed her secondary education to be more knowledgeable in making the right choice in terms of marriage.

 A situation where a 13-year-old girl will be forced and given to a 50-year-old man in marriage should be condemned.
 This may happen due to certain reasons.
 The truth is that some of the marriages involving minors as we have seen do not last.
 The cause of some divorce cases in recent times are as a result of early marriages.
-After marrying in ignorance, when the girl becomes aware of things she never knew before the marriage will begin to make moves to quit.
+After marrying in ignorance, as the girl becomes aware of things she never knew before the marriage will begin to make moves to quit.
 I have seen a girl whose parents forced into marriage with an old man.
 When she later saw that her mates were getting married to younger men she simply withdrew.
 Others may demand to complete their secondary education or to further into tertiary institutions.

 Parents will sometimes push their girl-child into marriage feeling that she is a burden to them, so giving her out in marriage will reduce the liability on them.
 Some parents are of the opinion that girls who go into marriage on time, will have more chances of pregnancy and children than graduates.
 Anybody can still have children after school, it just depends on planning.